moleculerjs/moleculer/README-draft.md

 ```

 ## Properties of `this`
 In service functions the `this` is always binded to the instance of service.
-It is has some properties & methods what you can use.
+It has some properties & methods what you can use in functions.

 | Name | Type |  Description |
 | ------- | ----- | ------- |